daleao/sdv/Modules/Combat/README.md

 #### Removed Grace Period

 Vanilla slingshots are unable to hit enemies in close-range of the player; these shots will fly straight through them.
-This mod removes this limitation, making ranged combat more reliable.
+In order to make slingshots less clunky and significantly more reliable to use, this mod optionally removes this limitation.

 #### Snowballs

 Standing in a snowy tile with an empty slingshot will allow the player to fire a snowball.
-The snowball projectile deals no significant damage; this is meant as a fun flavor feature for multiplayer.
+The snowball projectile deals no significant damage; this is meant as a fun little flavor feature.

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>

 ## Ring Changes

-Most combat-oriented rings in vanilla are underwhelming and completely overlooked next to the Iridium Band, which provides a free 3-in-1 ring that can also be combined.
-This mod tries to make combat rings more interesting, and introduce all-new mechanics specific to the Iridium Band.
+Only a fool would *not* use a vanilla Iridium Band on every ring slot; it's a free 3-in-1 ring that can also be combined with a fourth.
+This essentially locks players into pure damage builds, leaving all remaining combat rings unused.
+We will address these issues by rebalancing some rings and completely overhauling the Iridium Band.

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>